 You have created the target OceanBase instance and tenant.
 For more information, see Create an instance and Create a tenant.

-Dedicated database users for data migration tasks have been created in the OceanBase database in the Oracle compatible mode and the Oracle database, and the users have been granted the corresponding privileges.
+You have created dedicated database users for data migration in the source and the target, and granted required privileges to the users.
 For more information, see User privileges.

 Limitations